 Turn signal and grounding problems on BMW motorcycles

 I wrote this piece for the /5 group to address a problem that one of the riders had with his turn signals.
 They were acting very strangely.
-This was not intended to be a “recipe” type of advice, but an explanation into why some of the anomalies occurred.
+This isn’t intended to be a “recipe” article, but an explanation into why some of the anomalies occur.
 The description of the inconsistent turn signal flashing is typical of a grounding problem.
 Grounding is simply a term for the electrical system on one “side” of a circuit.
 It is made up of the same stuff as the “other” side of a circuit, namely resistance.
 We tend to think of resistance as a fixed thing.
-That is so often not the case and it is very easy to get confused.
+That is so often not the case, and it is very easy to get confused.

-I will use simple terminology, not the stuff that our engineers will like.
+I will use simple terminology, not the stuff that engineers like.
 I have little choice but to use my “farmer” type explanations.
-I hope that this helps my intended readers.
+I hope that this helps my readers.

 Here is where it starts to get interesting.
-If you put your multimeter on the bulb to measure the resistance, you would be very surprised.
+If you put your multimeter on the bulb to measure the resistance, you would be surprised.
 It wouldn’t measure anything close to one Ohm.
 How can that be?

-We would like to think that since electricity is fast (moving at the speed of light) that as soon as we throw the switch on our simple circuit with only one bulb in it, the current would instantly come up to one amp.
-The TV screen would show zero volts and then rise up to 12 volts.
-We would have a “square” jump at the bottom and again at the top of the 12 volts.
+We like to think that since electricity is fast (moving at the speed of light) that as soon as we throw the switch on our simple circuit with only one bulb in it, the current would instantly come up to one amp.
+The TV screen would show zero volts and then rise to 12 volts.
+We would have a “square” jump at the bottom and square again at the top of the 12 volts.

 Now we add in a “flasher” to make the bulb turn on and off.
-It is nothing more than a special type of switch.
+It is nothing more than a type of switch.
 The flasher is (the older original type) a metallic strip of metal that heats up and turns on or off a switch.
 The higher the current, the faster it heats up and then turns off.
 It cools down and makes contact again.
-The “cycle” repeats itself.
+The “cycle” then repeats itself.

 The most common solution to turn signal defects is to run a separate ground wire from the turn signal housing back to a ground.